-The latter point (using data on Jews by religion to estimate Jews of no religion) is important in view of attempts to estimate Jewish populations based in surveys which, as they do, include Jewish as one option in a question on religious identity (Magidin de Kramer et al. 2018, Hackett 2014).
-In the SSRI meta-analysis, Jewish population is assessed at the county level through a logistic regression model that predicts the likelihood an adult identifies as Jewish when asked their religion.
-Factors involved in weighting across the sample of surveys in the model include geographic distribution, sex, age, race/ethnicity, and educational attainment.
+The latter point (using data on Jews by religion to estimate Jews of no religion) is important in view of attempts to estimate Jewish populations based on surveys which, as they do, include Jewish as one option in a question on religious identity (Magidin de Kramer et al. 2018, Hackett 2014).
+In the SSRI analysis, Jewish population is assessed at the county level through a logistic regression model that predicts the likelihood an adult identifies as Jewish when asked their religion.
+Factors involved in weighting the model include geographic distribution, sex, age, race/ethnicity, and educational attainment.
 The model is fit using Bayesian Multilevel estimation with post-stratification (BMP) (SSRI 2019c).
-In other words, Jewishness of an individual is determined by a blind statistical iteration whose margin of error can be substantial, and not through a direct investigation of the personal religious or otherwise cultural identity of the interviewees.
-Even if the Jews by religion estimates were accurate. the further attempt to extrapolate the "real" number of Jews from sources that only deal with religion-instead of directly ascertaining the multivariate nature of Jewish identification-are at best speculative.
-The SSRI estimate of 4.4 million adults Jews by religion in 2019 was guite similar to the 4.2 million found by the 2013 Pew survey (Pew Research Center 2013).
-The SSRI estimate then, while rejecting the reliability of national surveys like Pew, built its own models of the proportion of persons of Jewish origin who declare not to have a religion.
-The 2013 Pew survey-besides 5.1 million Jews by religion (4.2 million adults and 900,000 children)-indeed found 600,000 persons (500,000 adults and 100,000 children) with no religion and Jewish, and one million persons (600,000 adults and 400,000 children) with no religion and partly Jewish (DellaPergola 2015b).
+In other words, in many cases Jewishness of an individual is determined by a blind statistical iteration whose margin of error can be substantial, and not through a direct investigation of the personal religious or otherwise cultural identity of the interviewees.
+This contradicts a basic assumption in the social scientific study of Jewry that characteristics of Jews and possible differences versus non-Jews should be estimated empirically and not attributed a priori based on hypotheses.
+Furthermore, even if the "Jews by religion" estimates were accurate, the further attempt to extrapolate the "real" number of Jews from sources that only deal with religion-instead of directly ascertaining the complex nature of Jewish identification-are at best speculative.

+In practice, the SSRI estimate of 4.4 million adults Jewish by religion in 2019 was quite similar to the 4.2 million found by the 2013 Pew survey (Pew Research Center 2013).
+The SSRI estimate then, while rejecting the reliability of national surveys like Pew's, built its own models of the proportion of persons of Jewish origin who declare not to have a religion borrowing the percentages from the same Pew survey (or from a contemporaneous local Jewish population study if available).
+The 2013 Pew survey besides 5.1 million Jews by religion (4.2 million adults and 900,000 children)-indeed found 600,000 persons (500,000 adults and 100,000 children) with no religion and Jewish, and one million persons (600,000 adults and 400,000 children) with no religion and partly Jewish (DellaPergola 2015b).
 The total of 6.7 million designated in the Pew report as the net Jewish population estimate included that million.
+Excluding them, one reverts to the 5.7 core Jewish population.
 A further 2.4 million non-Jewish adults with 1.5 million children, for a total of 3.9 million, reported a Jewish background.
 Of these, about one-third had at least one Jewish parent (Pew Research Center 2013), thus raising the total population with at least one Jewish parent (PJP) to about 8 million (6.7 + 1.3).
-The about two-thirds with a Jewish background who did not have a Jewish parent, further expanded the collective to 10.6 million.
+The about two-thirds (2.6 million) with a Jewish background who did not have a Jewish parent, further expanded the collective to 10.6 million.
 An additional 1.2 million non-Jewish adults reported some Jewish affinity, raising the figure to 11.8 million, not including the children of the latter group.
-Some of these broader definitions better conform to our Jewish parents, Jewish enlarged, or Law of Return population definitions.
+Some of these broader definitions better conform, respectively, to our Jewish parents, Jewish enlarged, or Law of Return population definitions.
+Table 11 reports a comparison between the Pew 2013 and SSRI 2019 data, distinguishing between adults and children, and between persons reporting or not Judaism as their religion.
+The differences between Pew and SSRI manifestly reveal the different definitions adopted.
+The SSRI estimates fit in-between the Pew Net Jewish population definition (including one million partly Jewish) and the Pew-based Jewish parent population including 1.3 million non-Jews.